LaffertyDev/Portal0/README.md

 3. Typescript
 4. an SSL keypair so we can have a local server on https (required for javascript modules).

+- need a build process to compile `sass`
+- need a build process to compile `.hbs`
+- need a build process to compile `typescript`

 Running:

 1. Clone the repository